School of Business and Leadership

 Why UC for Business?

 The School of Business and Leadership offers career-oriented undergraduate and graduate degree programs designed to provide students a broad education, encompassing the knowledge base, analytical thought processes, ethical grounding, technology, and communication skills, and professional preparation necessary to meet the challenges of today’s fast-changing business world.

-The University of Charleston’s School of Business & Leadership has been approved for membership in the Accreditation Council of Business Schools and Programs (ACBSP).
+The University of Charleston’s School of Business & Leadership is accredited by the Accreditation Council of Business Schools and Programs (ACBSP).

 ACBSP is a leading global accreditation body for business, accounting, and business-related programs at the associate, baccalaureate, master, and doctorate degree levels worldwide and is recognized by the Council for Higher Education Accreditation (CHEA).

 The School of Business is distinguished by how it takes advantage of its location near Charleston’s business district to engage its students as partners in the learning process with top-level executives from national, regional, and local firms.
 Students prepare for professional careers by building extensive business networks that include CEOs, CFOs, and other officers from diverse industries who serve regularly as speakers, mentors, and experiential placement supervisors.

 The School of Business & Leadership works with two groups that provide: (1) an advisory role to the Dean and Program Leaders, (2) Industry Connections with external partnerships to engage students and faculty, and (3) assistance with acquiring critical financial resources.